davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 The simplest approach is to use some variant of the **bully algorithm**.

-Bully algorithms follow the principle, "the biggest guy wins" &mdash; you come up with some sort order and pick the one that's first or last in the list.
-If every node has the same list and comes up with the same sort order, they'll all pick the same first or last item from the sorted list.
+Bully algorithms follow the principle, "the biggest guy wins" &mdash; you come up with a sort order of some kind, and then you pick the element that's first or last in the sorted list.
+If every node has the same list and comes up with the same sort order, they'll all pick the same element out of that list.

-To apply that idea here, start by assigning every node a numerical ID:
+To apply that idea here, we start by assigning every node a numerical ID:

 DIAGRAM

 We'll assume every node knows its own ID as well as the IDs of every other node.
 (Maybe this information is hardcoded, or provided via a config file.)
-Combining this information with node health information from the heartbeating system should be enough to give us a list of node IDs of nodes we know have not faulted.
+Combining this information with node health information from the heartbeating system should be enough to give us a list of node IDs of nodes we know are still online.
 Now we simply need a rule for selecting a specific node from that list to be the leader.
 There are many potential rules that would work; let's go with this one:

 <center>Pick the node with the smallest numerical node ID</center>

 ### Failover

-We've kind of already sketched it out already, but let's put all the pieces together and see how our failover algorithm will work.
+We've already sketched it out, but nonetheless let's put all the pieces together and see how our failover algorithm will work.
 Succinctly, a our leader selection algorithm is:

 > 1. Take the set of node IDs of all peer nodes
 > 2. Eliminate any peer which isn't responding to heartbeat requests